Probiotics for Horses: Gut Health, Digestion, and Performance

 Feed efficiency determines how effectively a horse converts feed into body condition and usable energy.
 Horses with poor feed efficiency may struggle to maintain weight, condition, or stamina despite adequate intake.

-Because feed efficiency is closely tied to digestive function, disruptions in gut health can directly influence performance outcomes.
-Improving digestive stability often improves how efficiently energy is utilized.
+Because feed efficiency is tied to digestive function, disruptions in gut health directly influence performance outcomes.
+Learn more about poor feed efficiency in horses and how it connects to digestive stability.

 Hindgut Stability and Performance Consistency

 The hindgut microbial environment must remain stable for fermentation to function efficiently.
-When this system is disrupted, digestion can become less predictable, which may lead to inconsistent energy availability.
+When this system is disrupted, digestion becomes less predictable, leading to inconsistent energy availability.

-This inconsistency can show up in performance as variable stamina, uneven output, or reduced reliability under stress.
-Maintaining microbial balance is one of the key factors in achieving consistent performance.
+This inconsistency can show up as variable stamina, uneven output, reduced reliability under stress, or slower recovery.
+Maintaining microbial balance is one of the key factors in consistent performance.

 How Stress Affects Gut Health and Performance

 Training, travel, competition, and environmental changes all place stress on the horse.
-Stress can affect feeding behavior, hydration, gut motility, and microbial balance.
+Stress affects feeding behavior, hydration, gut motility, and microbial balance.

 In performance horses, these stressors often overlap, increasing the likelihood of digestive instability.
-When digestion is affected, performance may also be impacted, particularly in terms of consistency and recovery.
+When digestion is affected, performance is also affected, particularly in terms of consistency and recovery.

 Hydration, Electrolytes, and Digestive Function